syte-ai/iOS-SDK/README.md

-# Syte.ai Native Android SDK
+# DEPRECATED: Syte.ai Native Android SDK

+This repository is now deprecated and is not recommended for use.
+There will be no maintanance and no response to any issues.

 # Targets